 - Escape the Sun – Take the “escape” theme to the next level with a relaxing indoor yoga session.

 - Escape Room Ideas – What will your room’s theme be?
-How about escape from zombies, defuse a bomb, solve a crime, or escape from a haunted camp bunk!
+How about escaping from zombies, defusing a bomb, solving a crime, or escaping from a haunted camp bunk?

 Camp’s Got Talent

 Take your camp talent shows to new heights with a Camp (Name)’s Got Talent day.
 Host fun, friendly competitions throughout the day, and hold auditions for your “talent” show.
 Then, feature the big reveal at the end of the day.

 - Hold Auditions – Let each act show off what they’ve got, and then let crowd response determine if they’ve got what it takes to move on.

 - Counselor Talent Competitions – Inspire friendly competition with a dinnertime staff talent show.

 - Host Your Talent Show – At the end of the day, turn camp into the set of America’s Got Talent, and then feature the day’s best acts in a battle for the most talented camper.